DataverseLabs/pyinterpolate/paper/paper.md

 dtype=object)
 ```

-2. Analyze and test semivariance of points or areas.
+## 2. Analyze and test semivariance of points or areas

 Before Kriging we must create semivariogram model of our data.
-In the case of areal data we must check semivariance of areal centroids \autoref{fig4} and we should check semivariance of point support \autoref{fig5} to be sure that process is spatially correlated at every level.
+In the case of areal data we must check semivariance of areal centroids \autoref{fig2} and we should check semivariance of point support \autoref{fig3} to be sure that process is spatially correlated at every level.

 ```python
 maximum_range = 3.5